 - 12. This condition is intentionally left blank. - 13.
 All personnel involved with the construction of the Project shall be made aware of, and have access to, all conditions and management plans applicable to the construction of the Project, including any amendments to the management plans made under Conditions 10 and 11.

-Copies of these documents shall be kept on site at all times. - 14. (a) In the event of any dispute arising about the content of the management plans between NPDC and the Requiring Authority, matters shall be referred in the first instance to the Planning Lead, and to the Requiring Authority's Construction Manager (as described in the CEMP), to determine a process of resolution. - (b) If a resolution cannot be agreed under (a) within 15 working days, the matter shall be referred within 10 working days to an independent appropriately qualified expert, acceptable to both parties, setting out the details of the matter to be referred for determination and the reasons the parties do not agree.
+Copies of these documents shall be kept on site at all times. - 14. (a) In the event of any dispute arising about the content of the management plans between NPDC and the Requiring Authority, matters shall be referred in the first instance to the Planning Lead, and to the Requiring Authority's Construction Manager (as described in the CEMP), to determine a process of resolution.

+(b) If a resolution cannot be agreed under (a) within 15 Working Days, the matter shall be referred within 10 Working Days to an independent appropriately qualified expert, acceptable to both parties, setting out the details of the matter to be referred for determination and the reasons the parties do not agree.

-- (c) The expert shall, as soon as possible, issue a recommendation on the matter.
-The Planning Lead (or Nominee) must notify its decision to the Requiring Authority within 5 working days of receipt of the recommendation from the expert that the management plan is certified, declined, or request that the Requiring Authority incorporate changes suggested by the Council. - 15.
-The Requiring Authority shall undertake an annual review of all management plans.
-This review shall include, but not necessarily be limited to: - (a) Reviewing compliance with the Project designation conditions, the CEMP and management plans. - (b) Reviewing any significant changes to construction activities or methods, and/or any unanticipated adverse effects resulting from the Construction Works. - (c) Any changes to roles and responsibilities within the Project team. - (d) Reviewing the results of inspections, monitoring and reporting procedures associated with the monitoring of adverse effects during construction. - (e) Reviewing responses to any comments or recommendations from NPDC regarding the CEMP and management plans. - (f) Reviewing responses to any comments or recommendations from KFG, NPDC, DOC or the Ecological Review Panel regarding the ELMP and PMP made in the previous 12 months. - (g) Reviewing any unresolved complaints and any response to complaints and remedial action taken to address the complaint.
+(c) The expert shall, as soon as possible, issue a recommendation on the matter.
+The Planning Lead (or Nominee) must notify its decision to the Requiring Authority within 5 Working Days of receipt of the recommendation from the expert that the management plan is certified, declined, or request that the Requiring Authority incorporate changes suggested by the Council.

+15. Commencing within 12 months of the notice provided under Condition 18B, the Requiring Authority shall undertake an annual review of all management plans.
+This review shall include, but not necessarily be limited to:

+(a) Reviewing compliance with the Project designation conditions, the CEMP and management plans.

+(b) Reviewing any significant changes to construction activities or methods, and/or any unanticipated adverse effects resulting from the Construction Works.

+(c) Any changes to roles and responsibilities within the Project team.

+(d) Reviewing the results of inspections, monitoring and reporting procedures associated with the monitoring of adverse effects during construction.

+(e) Reviewing responses to any comments or recommendations from NPDC regarding the CEMP and management plans.

+(f) Reviewing responses to any comments or recommendations from KFG, NPDC, DOC or the Ecological Review Panel regarding the ELMP and PMP made in the previous 12 months.

+(g) Reviewing any unresolved complaints and any response to complaints and remedial action taken to address the complaint.

-The outcome of this review shall be provided to the Planning Lead (or Nominee), and a copy shall be provided to the KFG and the Operations Manager of DOC New Plymouth District Office.
+The outcome of this annual review shall be provided to the Planning Lead (or Nominee) within 15 months of the notice provided under Condition 18B and then at subsequent annual intervals, and a copy shall be provided to the KFG and the Operations Manager of DOC New Plymouth District Office.